Is It Safe To Drink Coffee or Have Caffeine While Pregnant?

 “I would especially limit intake in the first trimester when all the fetal organs are forming, or if the patient has a history of multiple first trimester losses,” she adds.

 When you're pregnant, it's always best to consult your doctor when it comes to what you can and cannot eat or drink.
 Remember, everything you do now is for two.
 Maintaining a healthy pregnancy will benefit both you and your baby in the end.
-For many, lowering your caffeine intake will help get you there, as well as working on a Healthy Pregnancy Diet.
+For many, lowering your caffeine intake and cutting down on things like energy drinks, soft drinks, and even coffee will help get you there, as well as working on a Healthy Pregnancy Diet.